williaml12/Local-Edge-AI-Voice-Assistant/README.md

 1. **Keyword Spotting:** A lightweight model constantly monitors the microphone for the wake word: *"Hi Arduino"*.
 2. **Automatic Speech Recognition (ASR):** Once awake, it records and transcribes the user's voice command.
 3. **Context Injection:** The system dynamically reads the local hardware time via `zoneinfo` and injects it as an invisible system prompt, giving the offline LLM awareness of the current date and time.
-4. **Local LLM:** The transcribed text is sent to the `genie:qwen3-4b` model running locally on the NPU.
+4. **Local LLM:** The transcribed text is sent to the `genie:Qwen 3.5 0.8B` model running locally on the NPU.
 5. **Text-to-Speech (Kokoro):** The generated response is synthesized into a temporary `.wav` file by the Custom Brick.
 The system then forces playback directly to a specific hardware device using native Linux audio protocols (`aplay -D plughw:1,0`).

 To keep the hardware UI synchronized, Python uses `Bridge.call("set_state", X)` to broadcast the current status (Idle, Listening, Processing, Speaking) down to the microcontroller.